Kidzantso/Electron-Translator/readme.md

 * Translate the transcript to Arabic with timestamps.
 * Load and edit Arabic subtitles in a table editor.
 * Save edited transcripts and export as SRT files.
+* Convert SRT → ASS and burn subtitles into video.
 * Output JSONs: `transcription.json` and `transcription_ar.json` in `backend/whisper/output/`.

 ---